Please note: I receive commissions for purchases made through links in this post: https://honeygusto.com/yube-cream

 So much so that my cracked cuticles vanished, which I know is a problem for many people.
 This vitamin-enriched medicated cream is packed with camphor as well, which forms a key part of essential oils.

-So you can clearly see it’s dermatologically backed, with many doctors endorsing it for eczema and dermatitis.
+So you can see it’s dermatologically backed, with many doctors endorsing it for eczema and dermatitis.
 And just like me, you might find you can ditch the steroid ointments for good.

 Frequently asked questions?